 But I’ll be real with you guys.
 I’m not great at the great outdoors.
 Yet, there I was at Lake Bastrop’s North Shore Park in late November, sitting outside by a roaring fire as the temperature dropped below 30 degrees.

 Shine on, you beautiful diamond!
 From now through the end of the season, festive holiday light trails adorn Texas Hill Country, and we’ve discovered the best and brightest dazzlers around.

 We adore Trail of Lights at Zilker Park, but this article goes above and beyond for my kind of people who are truly extra in their love of shiny objects.
 I’m eternally beguiled by the night and mesmerized by shiny objects, so I’m way into the holiday light trail scene.

 These aren’t your subtle, modest light displays, but rather full-on Clark Griswold affairs.
-If you crave holiday glitz and are up for a quick road trip, these eight Hill Country destinations can satisfy your quest to shine on.
+If you crave holiday glitz and are up for a quick road trip, then these nine Hill Country destinations will satisfy your quest to shine on.

 San Antonio, our big city neighbor to the south, has way more to see than the Alamo, River Walk, and Spurs.
 I used to live there and put this guide together in order to share my secret San Antonio with you.
 Trust me, one trip won’t do it justice!